axhxrx/internationalization-format-converter/README.md

 # @axhxrx/internationalization-format-converter

-## WIP
+## WIP (!)

 This library is a WIP hack for converting between TypeScript localization files (as defined by [@axhxrx/internationalization](https://jsr.io/@axhxrx/internationalization)) and JSON.

-It's still at the is-it-workable ideation stage, so you probably shouldn't use it yet.
+It's still at the "is this even workable?" ideation stage, so you probably shouldn't use it yet.

 The purpose here is to be able to use the TypeScript format defined by [@axhxrx/internationalization](https://jsr.io/@axhxrx/internationalization), but automate integrations with other services, which generally only support JSON.
 This library can (at least sometimes) convert the `.ts` format to JSON, and then update the original `.ts` file with the changes from newer JSON files.